EU Court Scraps 1.5-bn Euro Fine Against Google - UrduPoint

 EU Court Scraps 1.5-bn Euro Fine Against Google

-Brussels, (APP - UrduPoint / Pakistan Point News - 18th Sep, 2024) An EU court on Wednesday scrapped a 1.49-billion euro ($1.65 billion) fine imposed by Brussels against Google for an abuse of dominance over online advertising.
+Brussels, (APP - UrduPoint / Pakistan Point News - 18th Sep, 2024) An EU court on Wednesday scrapped a 1.49-billion euro ($1.65 billion) fine imposed by Brussels against Google over abuse of dominance in online advertising.

 "The General Court annuls the (European) Commission's decision in its entirety," the Luxembourg-based court said in a statement, adding that the "institution committed errors in its assessment".